 3. Content must be used in a way that respects the rights of copyright holders.

 a.
-Recognizable images of a living person can be used only if there is a reasonable expectation that the person would not object, such as if the person gives permission to do so or if pictures of the person have been used or published previously.
-Recognizable images of a current minor can be used only with the parent’s or guardian’s permission.
+Recognizable images of a living adult can be used only if there is a reasonable expectation that the person would not object, such as if the person gives permission to do so, if pictures of the person have been used or published previously, or if the images are of attendance at a public event, such as a worship service.